How Inflation Changes Culture

 To make capital requires the deferral of consumption: you have to give up some today in order to make tools that enable more consumption tomorrow.
 This means discipline and a future orientation.
-And it means, above all, savings that can be invested in productive projects.
+And it means, above all, savings that can be invested.
 Only through that path can societies grow rich.

 Living for the day becomes the theme.
 Taking what you can get now is the method and the theme.
 Grasping and spending.
-You might as well because the money is only going down in value and goods are in ever shorter supply.
+You might as well because the money is only going down in value.
 Better to live hard and short and forget the future.
 Go into debt if possible.
-Let the devaluation itself pay the price.
+Let the depreciation itself pay the price.

 Once this attitude becomes instilled in a prosperous society, what we call civilization gradually devolves.
 If inflation persists, this kind of short-term thinking can wreck everything.

 This is why inflation is not just about rising prices.
-It’s about declining prosperity, the punishing of thrift, the discouragement of financial responsibility, and a culture that gradually falls apart.
+It’s about declining prosperity and a culture that gradually falls apart.

 Another factor in reducing time horizons is legal instability.
 This was my first concern when the lockdowns began 26 months ago.
 Why would anyone start a business if governments can just shut it down on a whim?
 Why plan for the future when that future can be wrecked by the stroke of a pen?